kelsonbatista/trybe-exercises/README.md

 ## Fullstack Web Development School

-Trybe is a web development school focused on professional success of its students, prepared for the IT market.
+Trybe is a web development school focused on professional success of its students, preparing for the IT market.

 ## Web Development fundamentals